vitkolos/notes-ipp/semestr5/data-compression-algorithms/lecture.md

 				- encode the 1st occurence of symbol s as a Huffman code of esc followed by s
 				- insert a new leaf representing s into the Huffman tree
 		- average codeword length … $l_{FGK}\leq l_H+O(1)$
+	- implementation problems
+		- overflow
+			- we can multiply frequencies by $\frac12$
+				- this may lead to tree reconstruction
+			- statistical properties of the input may be changing over time – it might be useful to reduce the influence of older frequencies in time
+				- by multiplying by $x\in(0,1)$
+			- we'll use integral arithmetic → we need to scale the numbers

+## Arithmetic coding

+- each string $s\in A^*$ associate with a subinterval $I_s\subseteq[0,1]$ such that
+	- $s\neq s'\implies I_s\cap I_{s'}=\emptyset$
+	- length of $I_s=p(s)$
+	- $C(s)=$ number from $I_s$ with the shortest code possible
+- we'll first assume that $p(a_1a_2\dots a_m)=p(a_1)\cdot p(a_2)\cdot \ldots \cdot p(a_m)$
+- encoding
+	- we count the frequencies → probabilities
+	- we sort the symbols in some order
+	- we assign intervals to the symbols in the order
+	- to encode the message, we subdivide the intervals
+		- for example, let's say that $I_B=(0.2,0.3)$ and $I_I=(0.5,0.6)$
+		- then $I_{BI}=(0.25,0.26)$
+	- the shorter the message, the longer the interval
+	- we have to store the length of the input or encode a special symbol (end of file) to be able to distinguish between the encoded string and its prefixes
+- decoding
+	- we reconstruct the input string from the left
+	- we inverse the mapping
+- problem: using floating point arithmetic leads to rounding errors → we will use integers
+	- underflow may happen that way if we use too short integers
+- another problem
+	- we use bit shifting and assume that the first bits of both bounds are the same
+	- what if the first bits differ?